mbrad26/tdd-practicals/secret-diary/README.md

 ## Object Oriented Encapsulation & Cohesion

-We break our programs up into multiple objects to control complexity Each class should have one purpose or job, sometimes referred to as its responsibility.
+We break our programs up into multiple objects to control complexity.
+Each class should have one purpose or job, sometimes referred to as its responsibility.
-A class has high cohesion when everything inside of it relates to that purpose
+A class has high cohesion when everything inside of it relates to that purpose.

 Test-drive the secret diary example: